 Iron on Flocked Vinyl FAQs

-By now you should know what flocked iron-on is, what to use it for and what it has to offer to your craft projects.
+By now you should know what is iron on flocked vinyl, what to use it for and what it has to offer to your craft projects.
 With its diverse range of layering options, you can create craft projects like never before.
 So, get your stock of flock vinyl, your Cricut, and your substrates – and start printing!